bartilol/Tunga-penetrans-mitochondial-genome-data-and-scripts/README.md

 # Tunga-penetrans-mitochondial-genome-data-and-scripts
-This repository contains the data and scripts used to generate the figures published in the manuscript titled 'The complete mitochondrial genome of Tunga penetrans and insights into flea phylogeny.'”"
+This repository contains the data and scripts used to generate the figures published in the manuscript titled 'The complete mitochondrial genome of Tunga penetrans and insights into flea phylogeny.'